Return to top

 ❓Recipe FAQs

-Why is my chocolate protein mug cake rubbery?
+Why is my mug cake not rising?

 Chocolate protein powder mug cake served in a mug, topped with whipped cream and chocolate shavings.